Franky1/Streamlit-Tesseract/README.md

 1. Upload an image with text on it
 2. Select the language
 3. Select the image preprocessing options (if needed) and check the result in the preview
+4. Crop the image to the text area (if needed)
-4. Run the OCR and check the result in the text preview
+5. Run the OCR and check the result in the text preview
-5. Adjust the settings or image preprocessing and run the OCR again (if needed)
+6. Adjust the settings or image preprocessing and run the OCR again (if needed)
-6. Download the result as a text file or copy from the text preview
+7. Download the result as a text file or copy from the text preview

+### Languages :earth_africa:

+Installed languages for Tesseract OCR.

+🇬🇧 🇪🇸 🇫🇷 🇩🇪 🇮🇹 🇵🇹 🇨🇿 🇵🇱 🇹🇷 🇷🇺

 ## Status :heavy_check_mark:

-> First running Streamlit application - 01.06.2024
+> Streamlit application is working - 02.06.2024

 ## ToDo :pencil:

-- [ ] Update README.md
 - [ ] Change layout to 3 columns(?)
 - [ ] Add some more CSS styling
-- [ ] Cleanup of app and repository
+- [ ] Cleanup of python app and repository

 ## Future Ideas :bulb: